dev-sec/windows-baseline/README.md

 ## ToDo

-- adjust the inspec attributes according to the profile (Member Server or Domain Controller), because for the Domain Controller some attributes are different from a Memeber Server
+- adjust the inspec attributes according to the profile (Member Server or Domain Controller), because for the Domain Controller some attributes are different from a Member Server

 ## Contributors + Kudos